foundation29org/Dx29_v2_DOC/Dx29_v2_DOCS/source/pages/1_Architecture/Code.md

 >- **app.py** file: Is the main file, that access the aforementioned methods.
 >- **WebAPI** folder: With the files to expose the method funcionality.
 >- **Lib** folfer: with the files to tah contains the logic to perform the relevant operations.

+Please note that it uses diseases-terms-lang.json and symptom-terms-lang.json files as sources of information.
+Please note the updates of these files for this project.
+This project doesn't need any secret value.

 #### 1.4.2.12.
 Dx29.WebManagement
 This project will allow the use of methods in the Dx29 web application or the frontend (Dx29.Web) that require authentication and authorisation.
 For example, those related to the databases: Medical History.